-Let me start from the beginning.
-Some women dream of their wedding day when they were girls, but not me.
+Some women dream of their wedding day when they’re girls, but not me.
 I was dreaming about renovating kitchens.
 And bathrooms.
 And bedrooms.
 This week, that dream is coming true; we’re kicking off the first phase of our home renovation!
-We have a whole series planned for you this summer (including video!) but before we start, I want to talk about why this project almost didn’t get off the ground, and how we’re going to be covering the process.
+We have a whole series planned for you this summer (including videos!) but before we start, I want to talk about why this project almost didn’t get off the ground, and how we’re going to be covering the process.

 For as long as I can remember, I’ve loved designing interiors.
-I soaked up Trading Spaces like a sponge, and challenged myself to my own one-day decor makeover on my 10×10 bedroom.
+I soaked up Trading Spaces like a sponge and challenged myself to my own one-day decor makeover on my 10′ x 10′ bedroom.
 You can still see the spots of paint on our carpeting, marking each time I flip-flopped from one style to the next.
 I didn’t know what I wanted to be when I grew up, but I knew I wanted to make things and play with space.

 I realized I needed to reconcile that inspiration and reality are often at odds.
 When I looked deeper, what excites me and what’s right for my life don’t always match up.
-For the first time, I understood why some brides have a horrible time planning their wedding.
+For the first time, I understood why some brides have a horrible time planning their weddings.
 With all that energy spent dreaming of the possibilities, how can we ever possibly live up to our own expectations?
-Once our dreams have a price tag, how do you deal with the letdown?
+Once our dreams have a price tag, how do we deal with the letdown?
 There had to be a way to dream big without the reality hangover.

 Everything began to fall into place after that.
 We cut things out to ensure we met our savings goal.
 We made practical decisions where the investment wouldn’t pay off.
-We communicated on what was important to us, as a couple.
+We communicated what was important to us, as a couple.
 We grew closer.

 I’m proud of our mess, who we are as a couple, with our averageness.
 This certainly won’t be ground-breaking content, and maybe some of you won’t find it all that interesting.
 The point is the unremarkable matters a great deal to each of us.
 For it is in the remarkably unremarkable parts of life we discover what we just might actually need.